Financial professionals using mailock in board room

 Best for: Teams already working in the Google ecosystem who need document collaboration and email under one roof.

-• Client-side encryption (CSE) now available for Enterprise users
+• Client-side encryption (CSE) available on select Google Workspace editions (for example Enterprise Plus)

-• Confidential mode adds expiry dates and SMS verification
+• Confidential mode adds expiry dates and optional passcodes (access controls rather than true E2EE)

-• Vault, DLP, and audit logging on premium tiers
+• Vault, DLP (data loss prevention), and audit logging on premium tiers

 Limitations:

-• Recipient verification limited to email login or OTP
+• Recipient verification is typically limited to sign-in or passcodes

 Verdict: A solid all-rounder for collaboration and document workflows.
-However, firms using email for sensitive information will require additional tools to meet recipient authentication and audit standards.
+However, firms sending sensitive information will often need additional controls to match stricter recipient authentication and evidential record expectations.

 Outlook (Microsoft 365): Familiar, Flexible, and Compliance-Ready